-- (2) Order the violator to, place in escrow an amount of money equivalent to the value of the misappropriated assets for distribution to the aggrieved elderly person, protected person, or incapacitated adult; - (3) Order the violator to return to the elderly person, protected person, or incapacitated person any real or personal property which was misappropriated; or - (4) Provide for the appointment of a receiver, or - (5) Order any or all of the above. - (b) In an any action brought under §55-7J-1 of this code article, the court may void or limit the application of contracts or clauses resulting from the financial exploitation. - (c) In an any civil action brought under this article, upon the filing of the complaint or on the appearance of any defendant, claimant, or other party, or at any later time, the court may require the plaintiff, defendant, claimant, or other party or parties to post security, or additional security, in a sum the court directs to pay all costs, expenses, and disbursements that are awarded against that party or that the party may be directed to pay by any interlocutory order, by the final judgment or after appeal. - (d) An order entered under this section shall state that a violation of the order may result in criminal prosecution under §61-2-29b of this code and state the penalties therefor.
+- (2) Order the violator to place in escrow an amount of money equivalent to the value of the misappropriated assets for distribution to the aggrieved elderly person, protected person, or incapacitated adult; - (3) Order the violator to return to the elderly person, protected person, or incapacitated person any real or personal property which was misappropriated; - (4) Provide for the appointment of a receiver; or - (5) Order any combination or all of the above. - (b) In any action under §55-7J-1 et seq. of this code, the court may void or limit the application of contracts or clauses resulting from the financial exploitation. - (c) In any civil action brought under this article, upon the filing of the complaint or on the appearance of any defendant, claimant, or other party, or at any later time, the court may require the plaintiff, defendant, claimant, or other party or parties to post security, or additional security, in a sum the court directs to pay all costs, expenses, and disbursements that are awarded against that party or that the party may be directed to pay by any interlocutory order, by the final judgment or after appeal. - (d) An order entered under this section shall state that a violation of the order may result in criminal prosecution under §61-2-29b of this code and state the penalties therefor.

 §55-7J-6.
-Penalty for violation of injunction order; retention of jurisdiction.
+Penalty for violation of injunction; retention of jurisdiction.

-Any person who violates the terms of any order issued under section five of this article shall be subject to proceeding for contempt of court.
-The court issuing the injunction may retain jurisdiction if, in its discretion, it determines that to do so is in the best interest of the elderly person, protected person or incapacitated adult.
-Whenever the court determines that an injunction issued under section five of this article has been violated, the court may award reasonable costs to the party asserting that a violation has occurred.
+Any person who violates the terms of an order issued under this article shall be subject to proceeding for contempt of court.
+The court issuing the injunction may retain jurisdiction if, in its discretion, it determines that to do so is in the best interest of the elderly person, protected person, or incapacitated adult.
+If the court determines that an injunction issued under §55-7J-5 of this code has been violated, the court may award reasonable costs to the party asserting that a violation has occurred.

 CHAPTER 61.
-CRIMES AND THEIR PUNISHMENT
+CRIMES AND THEIR PUNISHMENT.